 9.5 Theses on Church Dysfunction

 Okay so I couldn’t come up with 95 theses on the subject but I got as far as 9.5, which is really just a cute way to say there’s an even ten.
 In reality, none of these theses are half truths.
 What you will read here is my response after having dealt with significant dysfunction in more than one church over a number of years.
 My prayer is that these truths will help you navigate your way through dysfunction, if you should ever come upon it, and chances are you will, if you haven’t already.
-If I could, I would nail these 9.5 theses on every church door where dysfunction and abuse is in play.
+If I could, I would nail these 9.5 theses on every church door where dysfunction and abuse is in play as a way to help those who are struggling through it.
 The time has come for the church to take a hard stand against a growing atmosphere of abusive leadership.

 #1.
 All truth matters greatly or our ability to spread the truth of the gospel diminishes greatly.